 Participants live in two small cabins nestled in the heart of the Wassaw Island National Wildlife Refuge.

-The Bunkhouse (pictured on left) is a one-room dormitory with six bunk beds, an indoor bathroom and an outdoor shower.
+The Bunkhouse (pictured on left) is a one-room dormitory with six bunk beds, an indoor bathroom and an outdoor cold-water shower.
 The Bunkhouse has a partition, but complete segregation of the two sides is not possible.
 Depending on the male-female composition of each week's crew, only partial segregation is possible.
 Embracing group living is part of the CRP Experience!

 The Turtle Cabin (not pictured) has a small kitchen, the staff bunkroom, an indoor bathroom/shower, and a screened dining area.
 Electricity is limited and available only in the Turtle Cabin.
 Housing is rustic and there is no air conditioning in either cabin, but conditions are cozy and comfortable.

 All food and meals are included in the registration fee.
 Dinners are prepared by staff and shared together, while other meals and snacks are self-serve throughout the day and night because sleeping and eating schedules among crew members may vary.
-Dinners may include grilled chicken, stir-fry, spaghetti and tacos.
+Dinners may include pizza, stir-fry, spaghetti and tacos.
 Team members help with daily housekeeping, dinner food prep and cooking, and cleanup.